persts/DotDotGoose/doc/source/main.rst

 =================
 To begin collecting points,

-    1. Drag one or more images from your file browser into the Image Display area.
+    1. Drag one or more images or a folder of images from your file browser into the Image Display area.
     2. Click the [Add] button in the Class Editor to add a new class.
     3. Click the black box next to the new class name and assign a display color for that particular class.
     4. Click the class name to make it the 'active' class.